 If the specific histology does not meet the criteria in #3B, then code the NOS histology.

-- ApparentlyMost likelyAppearsPresumedComparable withProbableCompatible withSuspect(ed)Consistent withSuspicious (for)Favor(s)Typical (of)Malignant appearingVertice
+Appears Most likely

+Appears Presumed

+Comparable with Probable

+Compatible with Suspect(ed)

+Consistent with Suspicious (for)

+Favor(s) Typical (of)

 - 4. DO NOT CODE histology when described as:

 - Architecture

-- Configuration

 - Foci; focus; focal

+- Growth pattern

 - Pattern